jieter/Leaflet.Sync/README.md

 ## Two maps.
 With two map objects, `mapA` and `mapB`, call `mapA.sync(mapB)` to sync interactions on `mapA` with `mapB`.

-In order to make the other direction work, you should make another call: `mapB.sync(mapA)`.
+In order to make the other direction work, you should make another call: `mapB.sync(mapA)`

 When in need to unsync maps simply call `mapA.unsync(mapB)` to release sync interactions on `mapB` and `mapB.unsync(mapA)` to release `mapA`.

 ## More than two maps
 Just make more calls to `map.sync()`, with different map objects.
 Interaction will be synced to all of them.
-If you want the actions to be synced vice-versa, you should synchronise all directions.
+If you want the actions to be synced vice-versa, you should synchronize all directions.

 ```JavaScript
 // synchronize three maps